 - Unofficial TWRP for ROG Phone 2 (ZS660KL)

 - Official TWRP for ROG Phone 2 (ZS660KL)

 - Magisk Installer ZIP: Magisk 21.4 (Current version at the time of updating this guide) | Check the latest version available on the official Github release page of Magisk

 In order to apply any modifications or flash the files on to your ROG Phone 2, you must first unlock its bootloader.
 Normally, the bootloader on Android is unlocked via fastboot.
 However, that method is not applicable to ROG Phone 2.
 Instead, you will need to use the on-device unlock tool provided by Asus itself.
 This official tool is way easier to work with and does the job much quicker.

-To unlock the bootloader on your ROG Phone 2, download the official Asus Unlock Tool (in APK format) according to the Android version installed on your phone.
+To unlock the bootloader on your ROG Phone 2, download the official Asus Unlock Tool (in APK format).

 If you have downloaded the APK file on your PC, transfer it to your phone’s internal storage.
 Then, install the tool’s APK file on your phone.
 If you do not know how, please refer to the steps here.

 Once you have installed the tool, go to the app drawer and launch the ‘Unlock Device Tool’ app.
 As soon as the app launches, it will prompt you with the user license agreement, simply check the box where it says that you agree and tap on ‘OK’.

 After this, you should see the app’s main screen.
 Scroll through the ‘Notice’ and check the ‘Agree’ box.
 Finally, press the ‘Press to Unlock your Device’ button to unlock the bootloader on ROG Phone 2.

 Your phone will automatically reboot and the bootloader will be unlocked.
 Once it boots back into the OS, go through the on-screen instructions, and set up your phone.